tcontrer/DUNE-RTS-SCADA/README.md

 RTSStateMachine.py sets up a state machine for the RTS using the python state machine library
 ![alt text](RTSStateMachineGraphic.png)

+checkInputMethods.py defines the methods that are used to read and react to input from a file.

 GUI.py creates a user interface using tkinter that interacts with the state machine (GUI must be passed a state machine)

 buttonMethods.py defines the methods run by the buttons on the GUI

 main.py is a file that creates a state machine and GUI and can be used to run the program